Wendy Vitter: Federal judicial service

 On January 3, 2019, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Vitter for a federal judgeship.
 Her nomination was sent to the Senate later that day.
 On February 7, 2019, her nomination was reported out of committee by a 12–10 vote.
-On May 15, 2019, the Senate voted to invoke cloture on her nomination by a 51–45 vote, with Senator Susan Collins the lone Republican voting against her nomination.
+On May 15, 2019, the Senate invoked cloture on her nomination by a 51–45 vote, with Senator Susan Collins being the only Republican voted against the motion to invoke cloture on her nomination.
 On May 16, 2019, her nomination was confirmed by a 52–45 vote.
 She received her judicial commission on May 29, 2019.
+She became Chief Judge on May 15, 2025.

 Personal life

 She is married to former U.S. Senator David Vitter, with whom she has four children.
 The Vitters reside in Metairie, Louisiana.
 Vitter predicted in 2000 that she would act more like Lorena Bobbitt than Hillary Clinton, if her husband strayed, saying, "If he does something like that, I'm walking away with one thing, and it's not alimony, trust me."
 In 2007, Vitter stood by her husband and publicly stated her support for him after he admitted to and apologized for involvement with an escort service.